Indatus/gopher/README.md

 Callbot has the ability to run multiple batches of calls with multiple calls in each batch, but to get started we'll walk through a simple example with one batch containing one call.

-1. Open `config.php` and locate the 'batches' element.
-The default example contains to batches so we'll remove the second batch for this example and we're left with the first:
+* Open `config.php` and locate the 'batches' element.
+The default example contains two batches so we'll remove the second batch for this example and we're left with the first:

 ```
 'batches' => [